Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms

-We study revenue maximization through sequential posted price mechanisms (SPMs) in single-dimensional settings with $n$ buyers, and independent but not necessarily identical value distributions.
-We construct our SPMs by considering two simple pricing schemes: one that imitates Myerson's mechanism via taxation principle, and the other that posts a uniform price.
-We design a factor revealing LP that crisply captures the approximation factor of this SPM.
-In the $\hu$-unit setting, our SPM yields the first improvement in approximation over the correlation-gap-based approximation factor from over eight years ago~\cite{yan2011mechanism}.
-In the position auction setting, our SPM yields the first higher-than $1-1/e$ approximation factor.
-In the $1$-unit setting, our SPM yields better than the current best known approximation factor for small values of the number of buyers $n$.
-Our results on SPMs immediately imply improved performance guarantees for the equivalent free-order prophet inequality problem.
-In the recent surge of results that show an improvement over $1-1/e$ for SPMs, ours is the only technique that generalizes beyond the $1$-unit setting, and yields the first improvement over long established approximation factors in several settings.
+\ABSTRACT{ We study revenue maximization through sequential posted-price (SPP) mechanisms in single-dimensional settings with $n$ buyers and independent but not necessarily identical value distributions.
+We construct the SPP mechanisms by considering the best of two simple pricing rules: one that imitates the revenue optimal mchanism, namely the Myersonian mechanism, via the taxation principle and the other that posts a uniform price.
+Our pricing rules are rather generalizable and yield the first improvement over long-established approximation factors in several settings.
+We design factor-revealing mathematical programs that crisply capture the approximation factor of our SPP mechanism.
+In the single-unit setting, our SPP mechanism yields a better approximation factor than the state of the art prior to our work~\citep{azar2017prophet}.
+In the multi-unit setting, our SPP mechanism yields the first improved approximation factor over the state of the art after over nine years~(\cite{yan2011mechanism} and \cite{TEGMM10}).
+Our results on SPP mechanisms immediately imply improved performance guarantees for the equivalent free-order prophet inequality problem.
+In the position auction setting, our SPP mechanism yields the first higher-than $1-1/e$ approximation factor.
+In eager second-price (ESP) auctions, our two simple pricing rules lead to the first improved approximation factor that is strictly greater than what is obtained by the SPP mechanism in the single-unit setting. }